cvpr-vand/vand-2026/tracks/industrial/README.md

 # Industrial Track — MVTec AD 2

 Pixel-level anomaly segmentation on the [MVTec AD 2](https://www.mvtec.com/research-teaching/datasets/mvtec-ad-2) dataset.

-If needed, Code Utils for Development are also available for download there.
+Official and tested Code Utils for Development are also available for download there if needed.

 ## What You Need to Do